Distributed Information-based Source Seeking: Introduction

 The advantages of our methods can be summarized as \begin{itemize} \item Compared with field climbing algorithms, numerical studies quantitatively demonstrate that our algorithm converges much faster to the source and performs more consistently over repeated trials.
 See \ref{section:sensor-swarms}.
 The algorithm takes advantage of the sensing capacity of multi-sensors in the sense that the performance improves as the number of sensors increases. \item Our algorithm, especially its gradient-guided movement, provides flexibility in handling various measurement models and picking different information metrics as loss functions.
 Section \ref{sec:Metric-Compare} confirms at least three applicable metrics. \item The algorithm is more robust to modeling error than the source localization with stationary sensors, see \ref{sec:robustness_modeling_error}. \item Our distributed algorithm achieves comparable performance as the centralized algorithm.
 See \ref{sec:distr-experiment}.
 Moreover, results show that the distributed algorithm is more robust than the centralized implementation to the error in initial guesses and communication delay.
-See \ref{sec:sensitive-initial-guess}, \ref{sec:delay}. \end{itemize} We note that this paper is the journal extension to our previous conference work \cite{Zhang2021SourceSeeking}.
-Compared to \cite{Zhang2021SourceSeeking}, besides including more technical details for the performance guarantee of the methods, this paper extends the centralized algorithm in \cite{Zhang2021SourceSeeking} to the distributed setting, where a central controller is absent, and the sensors decide their actions individually, as described in Section \ref{sec:distr-src-seeking}.
+See \ref{sec:sensitive-initial-guess}, \ref{sec:delay}. \end{itemize} This paper is the journal extension to our previous conference work \cite{Zhang2021SourceSeeking}.
+Compared to \cite{Zhang2021SourceSeeking}, besides including more technical details for the performance of the methods, this paper extends the centralized algorithm in \cite{Zhang2021SourceSeeking} to the distributed setting, where a central controller is absent, and the sensors decide their actions individually, as described in Section \ref{sec:distr-src-seeking}.
 Numerical results in Section \ref{sec:distr-experiment}$\sim$\ref{sec:delay} provide detailed comparisons between the centralized and distributed algorithm.
-Lastly, the hardware implementation migrates from the centralized robotics platform in the previous work to a distributed robotics platform in this paper, with the programming environment switching from ROS 1 to ROS 2.
+Moreover, the hardware implementation migrates from the centralized robotics platform in the previous work to a distributed robotics platform in this paper, with the programming environment switching from ROS 1 to ROS 2. \modified{Lastly, although the algorithms are designed following a rigorous theoretical framework of information and optimization methods, the global theoretical convergence remains an open question because of the nonlinearity and nonconvexity associated with the problem.
+The proof of global convergence is, therefore, left for future work. }